-Disney turns to profit as reopened parks bolster revenue
+Disney swings to profit as reopened parks bolster revenue

 The effect of the pandemic lingers at the parks, many of which are operating at reduced capacities, the company says.
 Disney is among the country’s largest employers to require worker vaccinations.
 It also announced in July that visitors to its U.S. theme parks must again wear masks indoors.

 Disney on Thursday reported that its net income was $918 million in the three months through July 3, compared with a loss of $4.72 billion in its fiscal third quarter a year ago.
-Earnings per share came to 50 cents, while revenue climbed 45% to $17.02 billion.
+Earnings per share came to 50 cents, or 80 cents excluding one-time items, while revenue climbed 45% to $17.02 billion.

 Analysts polled by FactSet predicted earnings of 55 cents per share on revenue of $16.76 billion.
-Excluding one-time items, earnings were 80 cents per share.
 Disney shares jumped more than 5% to $188.72 in after-hours trading.

 The company ended the quarter with 116 million Disney+ subscribers, about double the number from a year ago, and nearly 174 million streaming subscribers including Disney+, ESPN+ and Hulu.